-- is a member of the Credit Union, and, in particular, but without limiting the generality of the foregoing, in full compliance with the minimum membership Share requirements contained in section 2.03 hereof; - is a Kingston Community Credit Union member in good standing for at least one year; - is at least eighteen years of age; - is a Canadian citizen or a person lawfully admitted to Canada for permanent residency and ordinarily resident in Canada; - will not, at his or her proposed date of appointment or election, have then continuously served as a director of the Credit Union for five (5) consecutive terms; - is not disqualified under the Act; - is not the chief executive officer or an employee (whether full-time or part-time), board member, or committee member of another credit union; - is not a former employee of the Credit Union, or the Spouse, Parent, Child or Sibling of a former employee of the Credit Union, unless that former employee has not been employed by the Credit Union in the sixty (60) months immediately preceding the date of the determination of the individual's eligibility to serve as a director of the Credit Union; - is nominated in accordance with section 7.10 hereof if he or she is seeking election at a meeting of members other than a meeting called for the purpose stated in Section 4.05; and - has disclosed to the Board, in a timely fashion before either the election in which the individual is a candidate is held during a meeting of members, or a Board meeting at which a resolution to appoint him or her to fill a vacancy described in Section 4.07 is presented, everything he or she is required by the Act to disclose as a candidate for director of a credit union; - the Member has been nominated in accordance with the terms of KCCU's By-laws and Credit Union and Caisses Populaires Act.
+- is a member of the Credit Union, and, in particular, but without limiting the generality of the foregoing, in full compliance with the minimum membership Share requirements contained in section 2.03 hereof; - is at least eighteen years of age; - is a Canadian citizen or a person lawfully admitted to Canada for permanent residency and ordinarily resident in Canada; - will not, at the individual's proposed date of appointment or election, have then continuously served as a director of the Credit Union for five (5) consecutive terms; - is not disqualified under the Act; - is not an employee, director or officer of, or a partner in, or who controls: - o a bank, credit union, trust company, loan company, savings and loan association, deposit taking institution, lending institution, mortgage broker, insurance company, insurance agency; - o any corporation, firm or other organization which carries on any business which competes with any business carried on by the Credit Union or any subsidiary of the Credit Union; - o any corporation, firm or other organization which is a partner in, or a member or a shareholder of, any partnership, joint venture or corporation (except a public corporation) of which the Credit Union or any subsidiary of the Credit Union is also a partner, member or shareholder of, or any subsidiary of the Credit Union. - was not, at any time during the year immediately preceding the date of determination of the individual's eligibility to serve as a director, a director or an officer of a corporation, or a person who controls or controlled a corporation, which has received from the Credit Union or any of its subsidiary's payments for services of more than thirty thousand dollars (\$30,000) during the immediately preceding year; - was not on the date of determination of the individual's eligibility to service as a director a spouse, child or parent of another candidate already nominated for election or appointment as director of the Credit Union at the same election or meeting or the spouse, child or patent of an incumbent director whose current term expires on a date beyond the date of the election or meeting; and - is not a former employee of the Credit Union, or the spouse, parent, child or sibling of a former employee of the Credit Union, unless that former employee has not been employed by the Credit Union in the sixty (60) months immediately preceding the date of the determination of the individual's eligibility to serve as a director of the Credit Union; - is nominated in accordance with section 7.10 hereof if the person is seeking election at a meeting of members other than a meeting called for the purpose stated in Section 4.05; - has disclosed to the Board, in a timely fashion before either the election in which the individual is a candidate is held during a meeting of members, or a Board meeting at which a resolution to appoint the individual to fill a vacancy described in Section 4.07 is presented, everything the individual is required by the Act to disclose as a candidate for director of a credit union;

+• the Member has been nominated in accordance with the terms of KCCU's By-laws and Credit Union and Caisses Populaires Act.